tbirkandan/SageNP/README.md

 # FILES:

-**NPExample1_Schw_cov.ipynb**: Example worksheet for the Schwarzschild metric with covariant null-tetrad vectors.
+**SageNPExample_Schwarzschild.ipynb**: Example worksheet for the Schwarzschild metric with covariant null-tetrad vectors.

-**NPExample2_RN_cont.ipynb**: Example worksheet for the Reissner-Nordstrom metric with contravariant null-tetrad vectors.
+**SageNPExample_ReissnerNordstrom.ipynb**: Example worksheet for the Reissner-Nordstrom metric with contravariant null-tetrad vectors.

 **SageNP.py**: Main file to import in SageMath.